 Shiki had some moments where the art was quite striking (see above), and a lot of very puzzling design choices.
 Some of the character designs are just unpleasant to look at and overly bizarre.
 This would be fine if the rest of the characters' looks and the setting wasn't played so straight.

-Like I said, this show is a slow burn.
+Again, this show is a slow burn.
 Personally, I enjoyed the unsettling build up to the VAMPIRES! portion of the show, but Dyram did not.
 If you have trouble with more languid pacing, you may be bored for the first 1/4-1/3 of the show (Dyram: Also, this portion is fairly repetitive and predictable).
 It worked for me, though, and I thought it paralleled nicely with the increasingly severe rate of deaths and the village's collapse.

 The more I think about Shiki, the more I think it was actually quite a special show.
 Though it is at times a gore fest, it might be more accurate to call it a psychological horror than a traditional horror.
 And that psychological element is very well done.
 It's a darkly beautiful story and Shiki can be almost poetic in its existential dread.
 If you like horror, vampires, or just kind of hate life and human nature, you owe it to yourself to give this anime a try.

 PS.
-Dyram: due to it's slow pacing at the start, this show isn't for everyone, but if you're looking for a nice change of pace and are feeling patient, then it's definitely worth a watch.
+Dyram: due to its slow pacing at the start, this show isn't for everyone, but if you're looking for a nice change of pace and are feeling patient, then it's definitely worth a watch.